- Car Shipping Europe

 * Cars that have been owned for at least six months in the U.S. will not be charged a value-added tax

-Tips for Shipping Your Car to Europe
+Tips to Move Your Vehicle to Europe (International Standards)

-Related Information & FAQs
+Related Information & FAQs About CarShipping To Europe

 - Safely ship your car from the US to Europe with an overseas transporter